SwedbankPay/developer.swedbankpay.com/payments/credit-card/redirect.md

 ### Options after posting a payment

-* *Abort:* It is possible to abort the process, if the payment has no successful transactions.
+* `Abort`: It is possible to abort the process, if the payment has no successful transactions.
 [See the PATCH payment description][abort].
 * If the payment shown above is done as a two phase (`Authorization`), you will need to implement the [`Capture`][capture] and [`Cancel`][cancel] requests.
 * For `reversals`, you will need to implement the [Reversal request][reversal].
 * If you did a `PreAuthorization`, you will have to send a [Finalize request][finalize] to finalize the transaction.